-Are the confirmed rules of the hospital aimed at developing each resident to his full potential?
+In what ways are the rules of the hospital aimed at developing each resident to his full potential?

-Looking at the rows of people in a dormitory or dayroom it is hard to believe that they each once lived separate and independent lives, taking an interest in local affairs and neighbourhood gossip.
-If we are not careful, the sum of their experience will be the artificial life of their closed community: not always the life of a large hospital-sometimes just the routine of one ward.
+Looking at the rows of people in a dormitory or day-room it is hard to believe that they each once lived separate and independent lives, taking an interest in local affairs and neighbourhood gossip.
+If we are not careful, the sum of their experience will be the artificial life of their closed community: not always the life of a large hospital - sometimes just the routine of one ward.
 The biggest event is that dinner's late, the floor polisher's broken, or a new resident has arrived.
 How can a man or woman in this situation keep a lifeline to the places and people known so well outside?
 It's easy enough when a resident has regular and thoughtful visitors, but suppose he hasn't?
 Does anyone make sure that he regularly receives his local paper, or church magazine or trades union journal?
 Does anyone try to introduce him to some other resident, perhaps on a different ward, who comes from the same area?
 By chance, one of our interviewers brought together two people who had been coming to the same hospital canteen for years without realising that they were brought up in the same district.
 The air became thick with gossip and memories.
 But it was all by chance: whereas one could almost say that this valuable social contact ought to have been prescribed, so important is it.

-Plenty of hospital-bound people, given the chance, would enjoy an occasional visit to their old haunts and old friends quite as much as a visit to a theatre, or safari park.
+Plenty of hospital-bound people, given the chance, would enjoy an occasional visit to their old haunts and old friends quite as much as a visit to a theatre or safari park.
 Well, a home visit like that might happen by chance, but is it ever prescribed?
 Is it ever someone's professional duty to see that such visits take place as part of a prescribed social programme?

 With the best will in the world, some residents can't go visiting, or can do so only rarely.
 What about the rest of the time?
-No visitors-no visits.
+No visitors - no visits.
 But there could be a telephone.
 Yet imagine you're disabled.
 A telephone is not much use if it's hundreds of yards away down a corridor, or if it's in a call box where you have to stand up but can't, or if you can't see the dial too well, or if everything's changed to STD since you last used a phone, or if there's a queue and you don't find it easy to stand.
-Maybe there is one of these excellent ward telephone trolleys, which have often been donated by Post Office staff themselves, but how often is it the turn of your ward, let alone your own turn?
+Has the hospital investigated the various aids for people who are hard of hearing, which can make telephoning so much easier?
+Maybe there is a ward telephone trolley (sometimes donated by Post Office staff themselves) but how often is it the turn of your ward, let alone your own turn?
 And if your old friend is out when you ring, when does your next turn come around?
 Perhaps the hospital could use a minibus, not just for 'fun' visits, good as they are, but also as an instrument of a planned policy to take a resident to his home area, to club or pub, to church or relative every now and then.